GiamMaBasedResearchers/AEGIS-MULTI-SOURCE-HUNTER-Map-Tracking-Unmanned-Surface-Vessel-USV-Multi-Provider-OSINT-More/README.md

-EGIS MULTI-SOURCE HUNTER / Map Tracking Unmanned Surface Vessel (USV) Multi-Provider & Multi-Network +OSINT & More
+AEGIS MULTI-SOURCE HUNTER / Map Tracking Unmanned Surface Vessel (USV) Multi-Provider & Multi-Network +OSINT & More

 Obviously, there will be several fixes to be made, and the code isn't clean.
 As always, you can use the plain HTML locally 👋👋👋